Neurogami/rhesus/README.md

 This should create a `.rhesus` folder in your home directory.
 This is where you store you templates, each in its own containing folder.

+The default set-up includes a simple template example, `basic.class`, that defines a basic class.
+Really.

 ### Basic usage

 To use templates, cd to an existing project, or wherever you want to splat out the generated code.
-For example, start a new jimpanzee application:
+For example, start a new monkeybars application:

-   $ jimpanzee cool-app
+   $ monkeybars cool-app
    $ cd cool-app

 Run `rhesus list` to see the available templates

    $ rhesus list

-NOTE: This behavior might vanish, since in actual use it is pretty useless.
+NOTE: This behavior might vanish, since in actual use it ends up being pretty useless.
 See below.

 Run `rhesus gen` to generate code from a template.
 You may optionally pass the name of a template, but if you leave that out you'll get a list to pick from.